jpaulm/drawfbp/README.md

 Releases from v2.18.2 onwards have a much speeded up sort function (by name or by date, optionally).
 The current version - `drawfbp-2.18.4.jar` - is now available for evaluation.

-All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.
-The release jar files from v2.16.11 onward now include this jar file.
+All Releases from v2.15.10 on require the `math.geom2d` jar file from Maven.

+If you click on the Maven shield above, you will need to have Maven installed to run the jar file (it will be less than 500Kb).
+If you download the jar file from Releases (1.3+ Mb), this jar file is already included.

 Now, all you have to do to run one of the recent releases is to position to your DrawFBP folder, and enter: